OUR BUSINESS MODEL

 Financing - £3,500

 We use a buying fund that gives us access to funding at very short notice – so we can be sure to complete in a timeframe to suit our customers.
 Funding is very expensive though – especially borrowing large sums over short terms, so our financing costs are incredibly high.
-We pay for the lenders legal team to sign off our solicitor’s work, as well as the lender’s drawdown fees, exit fees, and of course interest rate – which is usually around 1-1.25% per month.
+So although we can access the funds very quickly in order to complete in a timeframe to suit you, we pay for it.
+The costs we incur include paying for the lenders legal team to sign off our solicitor’s work, paying the lender’s drawdown fees, exit fees, and of course paying interest – which is usually around 1-1.25% per month.

 Miscallenous - £1,000